objectionary/benchmark/README.md

-The goal is to test the performance of Java Stream API before the "stream fusion" optimization and after it, then comparing the results.
+The goal is to test the performance of Java Stream API before the "stream fusion" optimization and after it, then compare the results.
 Intermediate artifacts are in this [`summary.html`](https://www.objectionary.com/benchmark/summary.html).
 We partially reuse [the benchmark](https://github.com/biboudis/clashofthelambdas) earlier suggested by